Ar12334/TASTY_TATERS/README.md

 ## Live Demo

-**This App uses a Heroku free plan, so I am afraid that it takes time to load the pages.**
+**This App uses Render and Netlify free plan, so I am afraid that it takes time to load the pages.**

 Check out [FRONTEND LIVE DEMO](https://tasty-taters-avionne.netlify.app/) here!!